Berkeley-MDes/tdf-fa23-emilee197/README.md

 # Emily Lee's GitHub Repository

+# Report 4 - Week of 09/18/2023 #
+It's electronics week!
+Our first assignment was to set up our Particle microcontroller, which required us to register our device and connect it to our wifi.
+Playing around with all of the components in our box, it felt like I was a kid opening up a Christmas present... except I had no idea what I was looking at.
+It was fun being able to match each component to the hardware glossary that was recommended for us to read.
+During the set up process, the one part I had a problem one was finding an antenna.
+The instructions tell us to connect the microcontroller to our laptop and also the antenna, but I could not find what this was.
+Turns out, I didn't need the part to actually connect to my laptop.

 # Report 3 - Week of 09/11/2023 #
 It's the last stretch of project 1!
 With the final deliverables of our project finalized, this week has been a big mental battle in just determining how ambitious I want to take this project and understanding what my limits are, in consideration of very tight time constraints.
 I wanted to challenge myself to create a completely novel design because I was inspired by the work of my other classmates and the demos our faculty mentors had walked us through.
 Since I actually don't have a phone stand, I wanted to still create a phone stand for personal use but one that a couple new requirements:
 - fit my aesthetic (I love simple, yet cute designs!)